hanwenzhang123/fullstack-note/01-note/README.md

 });

 Promise.all([promise1, promise2, promise3]).then((values) => {
-  console.log(values);	 Array [3, 42, "foo"]
+  console.log(values);	 //return an array - [3, 42, "foo"]
 });
 ```

 #### async/await
 - cleaner style handling asynchonous tasks, return promise, await takes a pause, returns its result -> must with async keyword
-- easier for promise chaining (not faster), better for accessing value in the scope with assigned variable
+- easier for promise chaining (not faster), better for accessing value in the scope with assigned variable, and output of function2 is dependent on the output of function1
-- start with async function, replace .then() with await, async function can be dynamic like mongodb update/delete endpoints
+- start with async function, replace .then() with await, use try catch for error handling, async function can be dynamic like mongodb update/delete endpoints

 `main thread (console.log) > micro (promise, async/await-pauses) > macro (timeout, interval)`